Lovecraftian horror: Comics

 Lovecraft has cast a long shadow across the comic world.
 This has included not only adaptations of his stories, such as H.P.
 Lovecraft's Worlds, H. P. Lovecraft's Cthulhu: The Whisperer in Darkness, Graphic Classics: H. P. Lovecraft, and MAX's Haunt of Horror, but also the incorporation of the Mythos into new stories.

 Alan Moore has touched on Lovecraftian themes, in particular in his The Courtyard and Yuggoth Cultures and Other Growths (and Antony Johnston's spin-off Yuggoth Creatures), but also in his Black Dossier where the story "What Ho, Gods of the Abyss?" mixed Lovecraftian horror with Bertie Wooster.
 Neonomicon and Providence posit a world where the Mythos, while existing as fiction written by Lovecraft, is also very real.

 As well as appearing with Fort in two comics stories, Lovecraft has appeared as a character in a number of Lovecraftian comics.
 He appears in Mac Carter and Tony Salmons's limited series The Strange Adventures of H. P. Lovecraft from Image and in the Arcana children's graphic novel Howard and the Frozen Kingdom from Bruce Brown.
 A webcomic, Lovecraft is Missing, debuted in 2008 and takes place in 1926, before the publication of "The Call of Cthulhu", and weaves in elements of Lovecraft's earlier stories.

 Boom!
 Studios have also run a number of series based on Cthulhu and other characters from the Mythos, including Cthulhu Tales and Fall of Cthulhu.

 The creator of Hellboy, Mike Mignola, has described the books as being influenced primarily by the works of Lovecraft, in addition to those of Robert E. Howard and the legend of Dracula.
 This was adapted into the 2004 film Hellboy.
 His Elseworlds mini-series The Doom That Came to Gotham reimagines Batman in a confrontation with Lovecraftian monsters.

-The manga artist Junji Ito is heavily influenced by Lovecraft.
 Gou Tanabe has adapted some of Lovecraft's tales into manga.

 Issue #32 of The Brave and the Bold was heavily influenced by the works and style of Lovecraft.
 In addition to using pastiches of Cthulhu, the Deep Ones, and R'lyeh, writer J. Michael Straczynski also wrote the story in a distinctly Lovecraftian style.
 Written entirely from the perspective of a traumatized sailor, the story makes use of several of Lovecraft's trademarks, including the ultimate feeling of insignificance in the face of the supernatural.